 The antique mercury glass bedside table lamps are from Pottery Barn.
 You can find them here.
 The ones I bought didn’t have a shade so I went to Target and found these very inexpensive lampshades.

-The very last thing that happened in this room was the installation of the ceiling light!
+The very last thing that happened in this bedroom makeover was the installation of the ceiling light!
 It arrived late and somehow we got it installed on the last day.
 It’s from Build.com and you can find it here.
-I love the pewter antique look and I like it a lot better than the ceiling fan.
+They discontinued the pewter antique look but it is still available in brass.

-I hope you like the remodeled Boys Room as much as I do.
+I hope you like the Boys Bedroom Makeover as much as I do.
 I will add some more color throughout the seasons but so far my boys love it!